Pair tonight’s entrée with Light and Easy Broccoli Salad for a chilled and refreshing dish complete with bacon, sunflower seeds, garlic, and honey!

 This dish uses all of the classic broccoli salad ingredients (onion, mayo, bacon), but with a slight twist.
 I made a couple of swaps to keep things on the healthier side, which you can read about below!

-Broccoli salad requires only _ minutes of prep time, and it lasts for up to 5 days in the fridge.
+Broccoli salad requires only 30 minutes of prep time, and it lasts for up to 5 days in the fridge.
 It’s a great option for enjoying throughout the week.
+We also love bringing this broccoli salad recipe to potlucks or bbqs.
+It’s really the best broccoli salad recipe!
 Let’s dive in!

 Simple broccoli salad uses so many delicious, savory ingredients.
 We’ll start off with a broccoli base before adding on turkey bacon, raisins, sunflower seeds, and many other goodies!

 - Broccoli: First up on the ingredient list is 1 lb of broccoli, chopped into small pieces.
 1lb should amount to roughly 2 medium heads.
 No need to boil them ahead, you’ll want to use raw broccoli florets!

 - Red onion: For onion, diced up 1/2 cup.
 I love to use red, but white or yellow will work too!

 - Sunflower seeds: Next up, add texture and subtle flavor with 1/2 cup of sunflower seeds.
 You could really use any crunchy nut in this dish, almonds or cashews would be perfect, too.